cogdog/ds106bank/README.md

 ## Installing and Configuring the Theme
-*(see headings below for more detail, there's a boat load of detail...)*
+*(see headings below for more detail, there's a boatload of detail...)*

 Note: Do not upload the zip for this GitHub repo to install the themes.
 It won't work!